 One of the best things about Bottles is the interior.
 It feels like walking into a wine cellar, with brick walls, dim lighting and wine stacked up to the ceiling.
 There are various spots to sit – from the airy market space, to the communal table on the lower floor.
 No matter where you choose, it’s inviting and relaxing.
 You can reserve a table on their website.

 There are other things to do at Duke of York Square.
 It’s a major shopping mecca.
-And there are many cute little cafes and restaurants to stop off at if you’d rather now partake at the food stalls.
+And there are many cute little cafes, bars, and restaurants to stop off at for a meal or a drink.
 Plus, it’s right in the heart of Chelsea, so there’s a world of things to do at your fingertips.
-The market opens around 11am-2pm on Saturdays.
-Get there early before the food runs out!
-Website

 If you love food markets and want to check out another one, try the Real Food Market, which takes place Friday-Sunday in Southbank Centre.